alphajuliet/aoc25/README.md

 ## Day 6

 This was an amusing little exercise in parsing formatted text data.
 Part 1 was trivial, but part 2 required a lot of splitting and converting vertical digits into numbers.
 Clojure has a powerful set of functions and predicates for manipulating data; one of the reasons I like it.
 Not the most elegant code I've written but it got us there.

+## Day 7

+This was the first puzzle that got me really thinking, having been down several intuitive but quite wrong rabbit holes.
+In part 1 I ended up using sets to track the beams as they traversed all the splitters, and this worked well.
+In part 2, after some sketching and thinking I thought: ah, multisets are the answer, but of course ran out of memory on the input data.
+Then I finally realised we just need to track multiplicities in a map.
+I'm sometimes a bit slow but we got to the right answer.